Conditions for indexability of restless bandits and an O(K^3) algorithm to compute Whittle index: Introduction

 In this paper, we revisit the restless bandit problem and present three contributions.
 Our first contribution is to provide general sufficient conditions for indexability which are based on an alternative characterization of the passive set.
 We also present easy to verify refinements of these sufficient conditions.

-Our second contribution is to use a novel geometric interpretation of Whittle index to show that a variation of the adaptive greedy algorithm proposed by Nino-Mora~\cite{nino2007dynamic} computes the Whittle index for all indexable restless bandits.
+Our second contribution is to use a novel geometric interpretation of Whittle index to show that a refinement of the adaptive greedy algorithm proposed by Nino-Mora~\cite{nino2007dynamic} computes the Whittle index for all indexable restless bandits.
+We provide a computationally efficient implementation, which computes the Whittle indices of a restless bandit with $K$ states in $\OO(K^3)$ computations.

 Our third contributions is to present three special cases: (i)~\emph{Restless bandits with optimal threshold-based policy} which were previously studied in~\cite{ansell2003whittle, glazebrook2009index, avrachenkov2013congestion, glazebrook2013monotone, wang2019whittle, akbarzadeh2019restless}, (ii)~\emph{Stochastic monotone bandits} which may be considered as a generalization of monotone bandits~\cite{glazebrook2013monotone, ansell2003whittle, avrachenkov2013congestion}, and (iii)~\emph{Restless bandits with controlled restarts} similar to~\cite{akbarzadeh2019restless, wang2019whittle}, which is a generalizations of the restart models~\cite{glazebrook2005index, glazebrook2006some}.
 We show that these models are always indexable and the Whittle index can be computed in closed form.